Frequently Asked Questions

 When will you see the results of your research?

 In terms of reaching the goal of fully decoding the communication of another species, this is very much the beginning of our journey, and it is still too early to tell when this may be possible and/or what that end goal will look like.
-In the meantime, we are ensuring that our work delivers maximum conservation impact today and helps to build the field.
+We are currently focused on how we can use ML to interpret animal signals and to better understand animal perceptual systems.

 How is the project funded?